OmicsML/dance/README.md

 | STdGCN       | 0.0058/0.0202/NA                              | 0.0145/0.0261/NA                                   | Test MSE          |

 **Note**: Stage 1, 2 and 3 (valid pseudo or dataset as metric for selection) for all methods.

+### A Note on Function Naming

+The function `ScaleFeature` has been renamed to `ColumnSumNormalize` in the code to resolve a naming ambiguity.
+However, historical WandB logs have not been modified and will still reference the old name (`ScaleFeature`).
+This is a naming change only and does not affect the program's execution.